dimagi/xform-spec/_sections/40-body.md

 |`<select1>`    | Used to display a single-select list (data type: select1)
 |`<select>`     | Used to display a multiple-select list (data type: select)
 |`<upload>`     | Used for image, audio, and video capture
 |`<trigger>`    | Used to obtain user confirmation (e.g. by displaying a single tickbox or button).
 Will add value _"OK"_ to corresponding instance node when user confirms.
 If not confirmed the value remains empty.
 Behaviour can be modified to just show the label without a prompt, if `appearance="minimal"` is used (see [appearances](#appearances)).
-The latter is discouraged as it is much better to use a readonly input for this purpose.
+The latter deviates from XForms and its use is discouraged.
+It is much better to use a readonly input for this purpose.

 The following user interface elements are supported: